grahamwaters/Sherwood/README.md

 # Sherwood:
 ---
+Before you start using Sherwood, you need to understand the following:
+Cryptocurrency investing is inherently risky.
+Doing it with code you didn’t write, understand, or know how to modify is a **really bad** idea.

+What you do with this code is entirely up to you, and any risks you take are your own.
+It’s intended to be educational and comes with absolutely no guarantee of anything at all.
+If you use this code, you assume all responsibility for your own actions.

+But have fun.

+---

+Jason Bowling makes several salient points about using a bot for this purpose in his article on Medium.com.
+>Every time you issue a call that talks to the server — getting prices, issuing an order, checking status — check for exceptions.
+Every.
+Single.
+Time (Bowling, 2020).

+We will be using the try/except pattern often in this code to prevent any code blockages due to uncaught exceptions.

 ### *simple trading with simple logic*
 The goal for Sherwood is to create as simple a trading bot as possible.
 This being said, there are certain aspects of trading that make the usage of a bot complex.
 The following is a list of some of the more complex aspects of trading with a bot.
 * signals